Parameter estimation for Gibbs distributions: Lower bounds on sample complexity

-\begin{lemma}\arxiv{[\cite{Kolmogorov:COLT18}]} Let $\A$ be an algorithm which generates queries $\beta_1, \dots, \beta_T \in [\betamin, \betamax]$ and receives values $K_1, \dots, K_T$, wherein each $K_i$ is drawn from distribution $\mu_{\beta_i}$.
-At some point the procedure stops and either outputs either TRUE or FALSE.
-The queries $\beta_i$ may be adaptive and may be randomized, and the stopping time $T$ may also be randomized.
+In this setting, we have a key lower bound on the sample complexity of any procedure to distinguish the distributions. \begin{lemma}[Indistinguishability lemma] Let $\A$ be an algorithm which generates queries $\beta_1, \dots, \beta_T \in [\betamin, \betamax]$ and receives values $x_1, \dots, x_T$, where each $x_i$ is drawn from $\mu_{\beta_i}$.
+At some point the procedure stops and outputs YES or NO. The queries $\beta_i$ and the stopping time $T$ may be adaptive and may be randomized.